T3tsuo/GoogleNearbyMobile/README.md

 * Once logged in.
 Click on the browsers three dots on the top right and scroll down until you find the Get cookies.txt LOCALLY extension and click it.
 * Click on "Export" to extract the cookie file, DO NOT click on "Export As" or "Export All Cookies".

+## Expired Cookie file:
+If the app doesn't work after pressing start, the cookie file could be expired/invalid.
+Just repeat the steps above starting at <a href="https://google.com/maps" target="_blank">google.com/maps</a> to get a new cookie.

 ## Saved Locations text file Example:
 Purpose: The app will load the saved locations file to check when a person is arriving or leaving the locations you set in the file and then will push a notification to notifying the user.
 * Persons' name must match their exact full name on Google Maps.